isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ====================

 Using the provided list of filters on the left hand side, you can select the attributes and features that you are interested in.
+Note that the TCGA project is selected by default as this is the dataset that the majority of researchers are familiar with.
+CCLE (The Cancer Cell Line Encyclopedia) data is also available if desired.

 By clicking on a feature, the field will expand and provide you with additional filtering options.
 For example, when you click on “Vital Status”, it expands and provides a list of “Alive”, “Dead”, and “NA” as options to